berthubert/trifecta/README.md

    * Using a non-bloated minimal framework (alpine.js)
  * Showcase modern C++ and build tools (Meson)
    * A Rust version of the backend is very welcome!
+   * A Go version of the backend is very welcome!
  * Show how you can build things without 200 dependencies
  * Show you can do so self-contained without tons of infrastructure
+ * Build something that is extremely robust and secure and does not need monthly updates.
  * Still get high-end features
  * Actually get an image sharing site for your friends/company
  * Be a template for other projects